AI-Powered Story Diagnostics

 No second chance.
 Most agents won't look at a revised manuscript.
 The first submission is the only submission.

-The first chapter tells an agent everything
+The first chapter tells a literary agent everything

 Within the first chapter, an experienced agent is reading for dozens of structural signals.
 Most writers know these rules exist.
 Almost none can hold all of them in their head while writing.
+StoryGecko holds them for you.

 01